argyili/argyili.github.io/_pages/about.md

 My research focuses on swarm systems and swarm control.
 Additionally, I have participated in collaborative research on applications such as cyborg insects, drones, and cells.

-Currently, I am particularly interested in reinforcement learning in games, decision-making and planning in autonomous driving, and embodied AI in robotics.
+I am currently particularly interested in group decision-making, reasoning, and game theory; decision-making and planning for autonomous driving; and embodied AI in robotics.

 ## Short visiting